helixoff/helixoff/README.md

 - 👋 Hi, I’m @helixoff
-- 👀 I’m interested in nothing..
+- 👀 I’m interested in MK
-- 🌱 I’m currently learning nothing.
+- 🌱 I’m currently learning Astro Framework
-- 💞️ I’m looking to collaborate on хз не придумал
+- 💞️ I’m looking to collaborate on MK
-- 📫 How to reach me @pmfrosya
+- 📫 How to reach me #helixofff in discord
 - 😄 Pronouns: miau/miau
-- ⚡ Fun fact: кошка.
+- ⚡ Fun fact: нету

 <!---
 helixoff/helixoff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.